 - 4 whole star anise

 - 2 cups packed brown sugar

 - 1 cup water

 - 1-1/2 teaspoons canning salt

 - Pack grapes into four hot 1-pint jars to within 1-1/2 in. of the top.
 Divide jalapenos, ginger, cinnamon, star anise, coriander seeds and mustard seed among jars.

 - In a large saucepan, combine brown sugar, vinegar, water, wine and canning salt.
-Bring to a boil; cook 15-18 minutes or until liquid is reduced to 3 cups.
+Bring to a boil; cook until liquid is reduced to 3 cups, 15-18 minutes.

 - Carefully ladle hot liquid over grape mixture, leaving 1/2-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot liquid.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

 - Place jars into canner, ensuring that they are completely covered with water.
 Bring to a boil; process for 10 minutes.
 Remove jars and cool.

 Editor's NoteThe processing time listed is for altitudes of 1,000 feet or less.
 For altitudes up to 3,000 feet, add 5 minutes; 6,000 feet, add 10 minutes; 8,000 feet, add 15 minutes; 10,000 feet, add 20 minutes.